 I only had a little bit more than a week in Vietnam, which was definitely not enough to see everything.
-This is why I chose to explore the northern part of the country only.
-My plan was to spend a few days in Hanoi, go to Halong Bay, and hike in Sapa.
+This is why I chose to explore only the northern part of the country.
+I spent a few days in Hanoi, cruised around Halong Bay, and hiked in Sapa.
+While I obviously can’t speak for the entire country, since I haven’t been to Saigon or Da Nang, this is what I experienced in Hanoi (I had a horrible experience in Sapa is a topic for another post).

 Why I Won’t Be Visiting Hanoi Again

-As the trip was approaching, I started hearing and reading horrible things about Vietnam, especially the North.
-Other travel bloggers were either in love with the country or listing it as one of their least favorite destinations.
+As the trip was approaching, I started hearing and reading horrible things about Vietnam, especially the Northern parts.
+Other travel bloggers were either in love with the country (That Backpacker, Legal Nomads), or listing it as definitely not their favorite destinations (Nomadic Matt, Chasing the Unknown, Alex in Wanderland).

 I was prepared for the possibility of getting scammed.
-But it turned out that no matter how prepared you are, there will always be a way that you can get screwed over when visiting Hanoi.
+Scams happen everywhere and this alone wouldn’t destroy my opinion about the entire place since the ratio could be one bad person to ten good people.
+But it turned out that no matter how prepared I was, there will always be a way that you can get screwed over when visiting Hanoi by many, many people.

 Food in Hanoi

-I expected what I read about Vietnam: street food prepared on the spot and consumed while sitting on small blue plastic chairs in the street.
+I expected what I read about Vietnam: street food is prepared on the spot and consumed while sitting on small blue plastic chairs.
 But I didn’t expect to see my food being prepared next to a kid taking a shit into a plastic bag, or my plate being rinsed next to a pile of garbage!

 I felt like if I stepped into a puddle, I wouldn’t be so sure if I didn’t step in somebody’s pee.

-I asked some friends who have been to Hanoi for a recommendation and they pointed us to a place called Quán Bún Chả Hàng Mành where we went for dinner.
-There I ate “bun cha,” a cold Vietnamese soup with pork, served with vermicelli and crab rolls.
-Everything would have been fine if I didn’t feel the sand in my teeth after eating some salad.
-After that, I started doubting the quality of the rest of my food.
+I asked some friends who have been to Hanoi for a recommendation and they pointed us to a place called Quán Bún Chả Hàng Mành where I went for dinner.
+I got a “bun cha,” a cold Vietnamese soup with pork served with vermicelli and crab rolls.
+Everything would have been fine if I didn’t feel the sand or dirt in my teeth after eating some salad.

-After 9 pm almost every street vendor is closed, so one night I ended up going to a Western-style restaurant instead.
+After 9 PM almost every street vendor was closed, so one night I ended up going to a Western-style restaurant instead.
 While my friend ordered a sandwich, I ordered a crepe with ham, cheese, and mushrooms.
-Already a mistake, but it was a choice between this and a sandwich.

 Scams in Hanoi

-As a white person in Hanoi you’re being scammed pretty much all the time, it’s just that sometimes you might not know it, or you don’t want to know it.
-The worst part of it is that when you actually do pay attention to the behavior of the locals, you’ll notice that after they charge you three times as much as the others, they’ll laugh about it in Vietnamese in front of you.
+As a white person in Hanoi, you’re being scammed pretty much all the time.
+It’s just that sometimes you might not know it, or you don’t want to admit that you know it.
+The worst part of it is that when you actually do pay attention to the behavior of the locals, you’ll notice that after they charge you three times as much as the others.
+Plus, they’ll laugh about it in Vietnamese in front of you.

 The city of Hanoi